How to get rid of Cystitis

 Practise Good Hygiene

-Always wipe front to back after going to the toilet to avoid spreading further germs and bacteria from the anus into your urethra.
+Always wipe from front to back after using the toilet to prevent the spread of germs and bacteria from the anus into your urethra.

-When showering, avoid using perfumed products like shower gels, which may irritate you.
+When showering, avoid using perfumed products, such as shower gels, which can irritate your skin.

-Wear loose-fitting clothing, particularly at night, to help your intimate areas breathe and avoid trapping moisture.
+Wear loose-fitting clothing, especially at night, to allow your intimate areas to breathe and prevent moisture from being trapped.

 Lifestyle Changes